>

 Budget Planning and Forecasting

-Routinely setting aside time for budgeting and forecasting helps operators create a financial roadmap to guide operational decision-making and resource allocation.
-Without this roadmap, managers are steering their restaurant without a compass and making decisions about all the major cost contributors reactively instead of proactively.
+Routinely setting aside time for budgeting and forecasting can help operators create a financial roadmap to guide operational decision-making and resource allocation.
+Without this roadmap, managers are steering their restaurant without a compass and making decisions about all the major cost contributors reactively rather than proactively.

 By integrating these two data sets, restaurant managers can make more accurate projections about future costs and revenues, ultimately leading to leaner operations and more consistent profitability.